mi-classroom/mi-web-technologien-beiboot-ss2024-denwae/adr/2-image-blending.md

 ## Decision Outcome

+Chosen option: "ImageJ", because it supports the necessary image blending with `ZProjector` and is still maintained.

+ImageMagick Java and Kotlin Bindings are not maintained ([JMagick](http://www.jmagick.org/) website is offline; [KMagick](https://github.com/MolotovCherry/kmagick) is on hold; [im4java](https://im4java.sourceforge.net/) last update 2012-27-12)
-Chosen option: "ImageJ", because ImageMagick Java Bindings and OpenIMAJ are not maintained.
-AWT Graphics functions are designed for
-UI not image processing.
+OpenIMAJ is also not maintained ([Last commit](https://github.com/openimaj/openimaj) on 2022-02-09).
+AWT Graphics functions are designed for UI, not image processing.

+### Positive Consequences

+- No need to implement custom image blending
+- Better documentation than other options
+- Better maintained than other options

+### Negative Consequences

+- Spotty documentation
+- Few customization options